 The Monitor Farm meeting on 11th September kicked off with a frank and inspirational presentation from Jim Logan who described his journey to improved production from pasture, how he minimised inputs and increased his stocking rate and profitablility.
 Iain MacDonald from Norvite outlined the potential of the Clynelish farm silages and Kirsten Williams went through the importance of condition scoring ewes and MOTing rams.
 She also 'ranked' a range of fodder crops in terms of energy and protein.
 Vic and Jason gave a farm update.
 Please see the meeting report here.

 On 25th July the monitor farm meeting was held off site at Taldale Fosse courtesy of Donald MacDonald to give an insight into how technology can help improve the efficiency of the farm business.
 This included a Shearwell race, clipex fencing, drones and silostop wrap which are all practical, workable and affordable investments to any business.
-Some key questions about drones asked by the attendees are summarised here and the meeting report outlines the main points from the day.
+Some key questions about drones asked by the attendees are summarised here and the Civil Aviation drone code is here with NFU Mutual advice on drones here.
+The meeting report outlines the main points from the day.

 Soil management was a key focus of the meeting in March 2018 which included digging a large soil pit and a presentation from Mark Hodkinson of Soils4Life on drainage.
 Mark made recommendations for the field based on its soil analysis and findings from the soil pit.
 Jason and Vic gave a farm update including ewe scanning results and their plans for spring management.The meeting report is here.